zearp/Nucintosh/README.md

 # NUC8IxBEx Hackintosh

 This is a quick and dirty repo for Intel NUC 8th gen computers.
 It should work on all the Coffee Lake ones.
 I've used various sources to get to this point and did quite some testing.
 It should leave you with a stable and reliable build but as always, these things are never really finished.
-While it should work on older macOS versions, I've done all building and testing on Catalina.
+While it should work on older macOS versions, I've done all building and testing on Catalina and Big Sur.

 ### Details
 * Supported macOS: *Catalina 10.15.x*